Create a Clean Room to Protect Indoor Air Quality During a Wildfire

 Learn more about the health effects of wildfire smoke.

-If you can’t stay cool at home or are especially sensitive to smoke, it may be best to seek shelter elsewhere.
+If you can’t stay cool at home, the electricity goes out, or too much smoke is still getting in your home, it may be best to seek shelter elsewhere.

 You may be able to: